 As a part of the cathedral's completion celebrations in the 19th century, King Ludwig I of Bavaria donated a set of stunning Bavarian stained glass windows featuring the Holy Family together with The Three Kings.

-2015 is written as 20+C+M+B+15, with the crosses representing Christ, and although these letters are usually understood to represent the initials of the Three Kings, CMB also stands for a Latin phrase, Christus mansionem benedicat, May Christ bless this home.
+2016 is written as "20+C+M+B+16", with the crosses representing Christ, and although these letters are usually understood to represent the initials of the Three Kings, CMB also stands for a Latin phrase; "Christus mansionem benedicat".

-As the final day of the Christmas Festivities this is also when the Weihnachtsbaum, Christmas tree, which traditionalists will have decorated only on Christmas Eve, is taken down to be ceremonially burnt in a huge communal bonfire, put out and collected for mulching or saved for the Easter celebration bonfires.
+As the final day of the Christmas Festivities this is also when the Weihnachtsbaum, Christmas tree, which traditionalists will have decorated only on Christmas Eve, is taken down to be ceremonially burnt in a huge communal bonfire; put out and collected for mulching or saved for the Easter celebration bonfires.

-Whoever finds a small figure of the Christ Child, or alternatively a dried white bean, hidden in their portion of Three Kings Cake can be 'King' for the day, and wear the 'crown', a golden or silver circlet placed at the center of the cake.
+Whoever finds a small figure of the Christ Child, or alternatively a dried white bean, hidden in their portion of Three Kings Cake can be "King" for the day, and wear the "Crown".
+A golden or silver circlet placed at the center of the cake.

 For topics in the news And you can follow German Culture on Facebook